tehret/vbm3d/README.txt

 When providing a sequence that is already noisy the option `-add` should be set to false.

 All path should be given using the C standard.
-For example to reference to the following video: video/i0000.png video/i0001.png video/i0002.png video/i0003.png video/i0004.png video/i0005.png video/i0006.png video/i0007.png
+For example to reference to the provided video: data/i0001.png data/i0002.png data/i0003.png data/i0004.png data/i0005.png data/i0006.png data/i0007.png data/i0008.png
-video/i0008.png
-video/i0009.png
+data/i0009.png

-The command for denoising with a noise standard deviation of 20 should be
+The command for denoising with a noise standard deviation of 20 should be:
-$ ./VBM3Ddenoising -i video/i%04d.png -f 0 -l 9 -sigma 20
+$ ./VBM3Ddenoising -i ../../data/i%04d.png -f 1 -l 9 -sigma 20

+This creates a basic denoised sequence (bsic_*.png) and a final denoised sequence (deno_*.png).
+It also create a text file (measure.txt) with the respective PSNRs and RMSEs (when -add is set to True).

+The denoising with optical flow can be called using the `VBM3Ddenoising_OF.sh` script:
+$ ./VBM3Ddenoising_OF.sh ../../data/i%04d.png 20 deno_%03d.tif 1 9

+Similarly the multiscale denoising can be called using the `VBM3Ddenoising_multiscale.sh` script.
+The following command performs a denoising with two scales (DCT version) with the default VBM3D parameters:
+$ ./VBM3Ddenoising_multiscale.sh ../../data/i%04d.png 20 test deno_%03d.tif 1 9 "" 2 0

+Finally the multiscale denoising with optical flow can be called using the `VBM3Ddenoising_OF_multiscale.sh` script:
+$ ./VBM3Ddenoising_OF_multiscale.sh ../../data/i%04d.png 20 test deno_%03d.tif 1 9 "" 2 0

 -----